Jens Meiert

 10 Measures for Continuous Website Maintenance

-Website maintenance and quality assurance mean the backbone of high quality offers of information, and they represent the difference between an amateurish or professional approach to web design and development.
-Consequently, guidelines for quality web design define maintenance and quality assurance as important process ingredients which have to be applied continuously.
-But let’s see what this really means for our work.
+Website maintenance and quality assurance constitute the backbone of high-quality offers of information, and they make the difference between amateur and professional web design.
+Accordingly, guidelines for quality web design define maintenance and quality assurance as important process ingredients which have to be applied continuously.
+Let’s see what this means for our work.

-Please note that the following list of measures does not target “initial” quality assurance.
-It assumes that websites are displayed correctly in popular user agents, and that HTML elements are used according to their semantics.
+The following list of measures does not cover “initial” quality assurance.
+It assumes that websites are displayed correctly in popular user agents, and that HTML elements are used according to their purpose.
 Additionally, it prefers web-based tools over software that has yet to be installed.

 1. Plausibility Checks